 It is natural to want to shield them from any more pain, but springing the news of the move on them is not fair either.
 Make sure you are in the right state of mind when you talk to them.
 Getting emotional and crying or yelling will not help.
 Go for a walk or run, and take a deep breath before you tackle the conversation.
 Be honest with them and explain why you are moving.
 Tell them where you are going, what they have to look forward to, and when the move will take place, so they can mentally prepare.

 With everything you have going on, your mind is likely racing every second you are awake.
 You cannot be expected to try to remember to take care of every move-related detail.
 Create a checklist of everything you need to do, and check things off as you go.

 Choose Your Moving Service Carefully

 Money may be tight right now, but you do not want to try to handle a move at a time like this without professionals.
-Knowing that reliable experts will be there when scheduled and handle all the hard work will relieve a lot of burden.
+Knowing that reliable experts will be there when scheduled and handle all the hard work will relieve a lot of burdens.
 You are likely already exhausted, so using your energy to carry heavy items back and forth is definitely not recommended.
 Keep in mind that they may be around your children, so take the time to read reviews and check the company’s rating with the Better Business Bureau.

 Ensure Smooth School Relocation

-If your children are switching schools, it is vital that you take steps necessary to ensure a smooth relocation.
+If your children are switching schools, it is vital that you take the steps necessary to ensure a smooth relocation.
 Chances are good that they are already not happy about moving away from friends and starting classes somewhere new in the middle of the school year.
-Having to sit in the principal’s office half the day because there is a mix up in paperwork will not be appreciated.
-You may need to schedule a meeting with their new teachers prior to find out if there is work they should do at home to get caught up with where the class is at.
+Having to sit in the principal’s office half the day because there is a mix-up in paperwork will not be appreciated.
+You may need to schedule a meeting with their new teachers prior to finding out if there is work they should do at home to get caught up with where the class is at.